6 Steps to Create New Year’s Resolutions for Your Small Business

 Time-bound

 Plus, goals should be within your control.
-Increasing traffic to your website, or the number of podcast listeners isn’t something you can achieve with any certainty.
-However, the amount of time, type of effort, or the resources you allocate to reach those objectives, is.
+Increasing traffic to your website or growing the number of listeners of your podcast isn’t something you can achieve with any certainty.
+However, the amount of time, type of effort, or the resources you allocate to reach those objectives is.
 Craft your resolutions with these points in mind.

 Let’s look at some sample business resolutions that fit the criteria: